Why is this bridge study necessary?

 Submission of Draft Concept Development Report - Fall 2017

-Obtain Resolutions of Support for Preliminary Preferred Alternative - Fall 2017
+Obtain Resolutions of Support for Preliminary Preferred Alternative - Spring 2018

-Completion of Local Concept Development Phase - Winter 2018
+Completion of Local Concept Development Phase - Summer 2018

 What kind of a bridge is the Kingsland Avenue (De Jessa Memorial) Bridge?